stfc/janus-core/.github/ISSUE_TEMPLATE/feature_request.md

----
 name: Feature request
-about: Suggest an idea for this project
-title: ''
+description: Suggest a new feature or improvement
-labels: ''
+labels: ["enhancement"]
-assignees: ''

----

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+body:
+  - type: markdown
+    attributes:
+      value: |
+        **Please review [our guide on interacting with the issue tracker](https://github.com/astral-sh/uv/issues/9452) before opening a new issue.**

+  - type: textarea
+    attributes:
+      label: Summary
+      description: |
-A clear and concise description of what you want to happen.
+        A clear and concise description of what new feature or behaviour you would like to see.
+If applicable, please describe the current behaviour as well.

-**Describe alternatives you've considered**
+    validations:
+      required: true

+  - type: textarea
+    attributes:
+      label: Example
+      description: Provide an example of how the user experience would change or how the new feature would be used.
+    validations:
+      required: false

+  - type: textarea
+    attributes:
+      label: Alternatives
-A clear and concise description of any alternative solutions or features you've considered.
+      description: A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+    validations:
+      required: false

+  - type: textarea
+    attributes:
+      label: Additional context
-Add any other context or screenshots about the feature request here.
+      description: Add any other context or screenshots about the feature request here.
+    validations:
+      required: false